 Even though I have grown and sold a few business, I still don’t consider myself an expert.

-But I never need to be an expert at anything to be proficient and productive.
 I am always willing to learn, and to accept that I don’t know what I don’t know.

 Take investing as an example.
 There is no need to become an expert at investing.